Einstein’s Theory of the Universe

 Einstein's Theory of Gravitation: Cosmology Becomes a Science

 However, in 1915, Einstein produced a new theory of gravitation that was able to generate descriptions of entire universes.
-His theory provided a set of mathematical equations that were consistent with the other known laws of physics at that time.
-It was this theory that linked the field of cosmology with those of physics, mathematics and astronomy, and placed cosmology firmly in the realm of science.
+Einstein’s theory of gravitation provided a set of mathematical equations that were consistent with the other known laws of physics at that time.
+It was Einstein’s theory of the universe and gravitation that linked the field of cosmology with those of physics, mathematics and astronomy, and placed cosmology firmly in the realm of science.